Key Takeaways

 According to information provided by the National Highway Traffic Safety Administration (“NHTSA”), Carboxy-THC is “not psychoactive.”
 Drugs and Human Performance Fact Sheets, Cannabis / Marijuana (Δ 9 -Tetrahydrocannabinol, THC), NHTSA:

-Plasma THC concentrations generally fall below 5 ng/mL less than 3 hours after smoking.
+[Blood] Plasma THC concentrations generally fall below 5 ng/mL less than 3 hours after smoking.
 THC is highly lipid soluble, and plasma and urinary elimination half-lives are best estimated at 3-4 days, where the rate-limiting step is the slow redistribution to plasma of THC sequestered in the tissues. … Plasma THC concentrations in occasional users rapidly fall below limits of quantitation within 8 to 12 h.
 THC is rapidly and extensively metabolized with very little THC being excreted unchanged from the body.
 THC is primarily metabolized to 11-hydroxy-THC which has equipotent psychoactivity.
 The 11-hydroxy-THC is then rapidly metabolized to the 11-nor-9-carboxy-THC (THC-COOH) which is not psychoactive.”

-Marijuana DUI: Blood THC vs. Carboxy THC
+Marijuana DUI: Blood D-9 THC vs. Carboxy-THC

 Unlike urine, blood tests combined with other evidence, can support allegations of being under the influence of marijuana.
-Studies have shown that high THC blood levels can coincide with impaired driving.
+Studies have shown that high THC blood levels can sometimes coincide with impaired driving.
 But low THC blood levels have almost no relation to bad driving.
 And sometimes THC positive drivers have shown improved driving.

 Carboxy-THC has zero psychoactive effect.
 It cannot affect driving one way or another.
 It’s a metabolite of THC.
 But it’s not THC.
 So then why test for it?

+A positive lab test for Carboxy THC shows past use of marijuana.
+But it does not show recent use.
 In fact, the first time you smoke marijuana you’ll immediately have THC in your blood, but no Carboxy-THC.
-Your body will need time to break down the THC, first into Hydroxy-THC, then in Carboxy THC.
+Your body will need time to break down the THC, first into Hydroxy-THC, then into Carboxy THC.

-So Carboxy-THC can indicate lack of recent use, in this situation.
+So Carboxy-THC can indicate lack of recent use, in this brief situation.
 In any event, Carboxy THC cannot and does not indicate recent use, or possible impairment.
 It’s not evidence of marijuana DUI, as a result.

-But in a marijuana DUI case, a positive lab result for Carboxy THC has no value.
-Because it does not prove recent use.
+But in a marijuana DUI case a positive lab result for Carboxy-THC has no value.
+Because it does not indicate recent use.
+On the other hand, a blood THC level can be evidence of use within the past 12 hours or so.

 To equate the problem of marijuana DUI with the problem of DUI-alcohol is a false equivalence.
 They are not equal risks.
+Not even close.
+See:

-See our article: Marijuana Legalization in Minnesota: Doing It the Right Way
+Marijuana Legalization in Minnesota: Doing It the Right Way

 About the author & marijuana DUI

-Thomas C. Gallagher is a Minneapolis criminal defense attorney, with decades experience helping people fight DUI alcohol charges.
+Thomas C. Gallagher is a Minnesota criminal defense attorney, with decades experience helping people fight DUI alcohol charges.
+And Attorney Thomas Gallagher defends clients from charges of marijuana DUI.

 Police stops for possible driving offenses or equipment violations, sometimes lead to a car search.

 And when they do, if the police officer finds marijuana in a motor vehicle, she may check out the driver with suspicion of possible marijuana DUI.
 “When did you last use marijuana today?” is the leading question.
 And after an arrest, police will want a blood sample for testing; and seek cooperation with extended field exercises.
-More about that on our page, defending DUI marijuana cases.
+More about that on our page, defending DUI marijuana cases (link below).

 Attorney Thomas Gallagher teaches Continuing Legal Education courses on Marijuana DUI law to prosecutors, defense attorneys, and judges.